Salomon Torres Ramirez

 Torres went back on the Disabled List in late August with an inflamed MCL in his right elbow and Romulo Sanchez was called up from AA to take his spot on the Pirates roster.
 Torres finished 2007 with a 2-4, 5.47 record and 12 saves.
 His 80 ERA+ was his worst in a decade.

 End of the line

 Pittsburgh traded Torres to the Milwaukee Brewers in the off-season in exchange for Marino Salas and Kevin Roberts.
-For the 2008 Brewers, Torres pitched 71 games, going 7-5 with a 3.49 ERA (123 ERA+).
-He saved 28 games, 9th in the 2008 NL.
+For the Brewers in 2008, Torres pitched 71 games, going 7-5 with a 3.49 ERA (123 ERA+).
+He saved 28 games, 9th in the NL.
 He pitched two scoreless innings in the playoff.
 Despite the productive season, Torres decided to retire after the season to spend time with his family and concentrate on his faith.